Artcs1/CSE518-HCI/README.md

 ## Live Demo

-Application is more stabled in localhost, but I create a live demo for a limited time to hold user studies at: [cse-project](https://116632931-sbuproject.com/)
+Localhost application is more stable, but a live demo is available at: [cse-project](https://116632931-sbuproject.com/)

 ---